auschill/FGPA-SoC-HLS-with-AMD-AUP-ZU3/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

     // Enable the counter and let it run enable_tb = 1;    // Enable counting
-    #1_000_000; // Let's run for 1ms simulation time which should be sufficient to see some counting

-    // End the simulation phase
-    enable_tb = 0;    // Disable the counter to stop counting
-    #100; // Observe for a little while longer before finishing the simulation

     // $finish; // Uncomment to end the simulation explicitly end